DGM Racing: Car No. 90 history

-Car No. 90 Results
+Car No. 90 results

 Car No. 91 history

 In 2020, it was revealed that the team would be fielding a fourth car for the first time, with team owner Mario Gosselin piloting the No. 91 in the season-opener at Daytona for his first Xfinity start as a driver since 2017.
-It is unclear if the car will attempt additional races throughout the season.
+It was unclear if the car will attempt additional races throughout the season.
 Gosselin failed to qualify as rain washed out qualifying.
 Preston Pardus was to drive the 91 at the Daytona Road Course but was excluded from the field due to the team being outside of the top 35 in owners' points and the lack of qualifying, so he was moved over to the No. 90.
 Pardus successfully qualified the car at Circuit of the Americas.

-For 2022, the 91 car would run full-time with Mason Massey as the primary driver while Preston Pardus would drive the car in the 6 road course events.
+For 2022, the 91 car would run full-time with Mason Massey as the primary driver while Preston Pardus would drive the car in five road course events.
+Mason Filippi would drive the No. 91 in Portland, the other road course event that Preston Pardus didn't compete with DGM racing in.

+For the 2023 season, DGM did a rotating set of drivers for the full-time No. 91.
+The drivers who drove the No. 91 were Josh Bilicki, Ross Chastain, Garrett Smithley, Chad Chastain, Alex Labbé, Kyle Weatherman, Dexter Bean, and Alex Guenette.

+After a full-time season in 2023 with rotating drivers, it was announced on November 14, 2023 that Kyle Weatherman would drive the No. 91 full-time in 2024.
+Following the Portland race, Weatherman was fined US$25,000 for intentionally damaging another vehicle on pit road.